0x5d0/Discord-Token-Logger/README.md

-Simple Discord token logger written in java.
-Only logs tokens saved by clients in LevelDB files, no webhook functionality.
+Simple Discord token logger written in Java.
+Only logs tokens saved by clients in LevelDB files.
+Now with webhook functionality.